 - 1. A modulated laser to supply the source of light. - 2.
-A beam splitter which must be placed no farther than 10cm from the light source.
-(Fig. 1, shows a schematic of the beam splitter.) - 3.
-A detector control box (DCB) with 1MHZ oscillator, which has two input for the light beams.
-(The beam reflected back from the splitter enters photo-detector 2 in the DCB, and the rest of the beam must enter photo-detector 1.
-Be sure the beam is not scattering off the sides of the holes but is actually on the photodiodes inside the holes.) - 4.
+A beam splitter (half-silvered mirror) and mount.
+Place it no farther than 10cm from the light source. - 3.
+A detector box (DB) which has two light detectors for the laser beams.
+(Be sure the beam is not scattering off the sides of the holes but is actually on the photodiodes inside the holes.) - 4.
+Function generator to produce a 1V $(2V{pp})$ 1MHz sawtooth signal to drive the laser. - 5.
 A dual channel oscilloscope to measure the time difference.
-(You also have access to BNC coaxial connector and various electrical wires.) - 5.
-Two mirrors. - 6.
-One 5-meter focal length lens to focus the light beam. - 7.
-Meter stick, and paper shim for adjustments.
+(You also have access to BNC coaxial connector and various electrical wires.) - 6.
+Several mirrors and mounts. - 7.
+One 5-meter focal length lens to focus the light beam. - 8.
+Meter stick/tape measure.